 Drinking Vessel

 Where will the consumer reconstitute the drink?
 Is it a tall glass, a plastic bottle, a jar?
-Believe it or not, the depth of the visual path will influence how some colors are perceived.
+Believe it or not, the depth of the visual path will influence how some colours are perceived.
 This phenomenon is called dichromatism and you can see a very fun demonstration here and in the image below.
-The change in natural food colors is subtle in most cases, but if you are trying to match a competitive product or an existing formulation, try them both in the same type (width) of recipient.
+The change in natural food colours is subtle in most cases, but if you are trying to match a competitive product or an existing formulation, try them both in the same type (width) of recipient.
 Knowing this can save you lots of time.

 Exact same purple carrot + Veriphyl® blend in 5 different glasses.